Georgia's parliament drops 'foreign agents' bill | Law-Order

 Georgia's parliament drops 'foreign agents' bill

-Lawmakers voted against the legislation in the second reading on Friday, according to the Georgian parliament's website, after the ruling Georgian Dream party pulled its support for the bill.
-Tens of thousands of Georgians had taken to the streets in the capital Tbilisi for three consecutive nights of protest against the initiative, saying the government was trying to take the country in an increasingly authoritarian direction.
+Lawmakers voted against the legislation in the second reading on Friday after the ruling Georgian Dream party pulled its support for the bill.
+Tens of thousands of Georgians had taken to the streets in the capital Tbilisi for three consecutive nights of protest against the initiative, saying the government was taking the country in an increasingly authoritarian direction.

 - Country: